leigh-hackspace/HackspaceWiki/docs/facilities/fabrication/3d_printers.md

 * Copy the profile files to your local Prusa folder (c:\users\USERNAME\AppData\Roaming\PrusaSlicer on Windows).
 * Start PrusaSlicer, import your STL.
 * [Slice your model and export a GCode file.](https://help.prusa3d.com/article/first-print-with-prusaslicer_1753)
-* Open the OctoPi for your printer, and login (ask if you don't have the password).
+* Open the OctoPrint for your printer, and login (ask if you don't have the password).
-* Drag the sliced GCode file to the OctoPi server.
+* Drag the sliced GCode file to the OctoPrint server.
 * Turn on the printer.
 * Ensure filament is loaded.
-* Click on the file in OctoPi to load, print your file from OctoPi.
+* Click on the file in OctoPrint to load, print your file from OctoPrint.
-* Keep an eye on OctoPi and the printer as your file is printing.
+* Keep an eye on OctoPrint and the printer as your file is printing.

 Our printers:

 ## 3D-1 - Makerbot Replicator 2

 * The Makerbot Replicator 2 is only suitable for **PLA** printing with 1.75mm filament.
-* The OctoPi will accept **GCode** files sliced with the linked PrusaSlicer profile.
+* The OctoPrint server will accept **GCode** files sliced with the linked PrusaSlicer profile.

 * This printer is great for rapid first draft prints.

+Links:

-* [OctoPi](http://3d-1.int.leighhack.org) (link only accessible from LeighHack network)
+* [3D-1 OctoPrint](http://3d-1.int.leighhack.org) (link only accessible from LeighHack network)
 * [Manual](manuals/makerbot_replicator2.pdf)
 * [PrusaSlicer Profile](https://github.com/qratz/replicator2_PrusaSlicer)

-OctoPi on 3D-1 is configured to accept gcode files in RepRap format.
+OctoPrint on 3D-1 is configured to accept gcode files in RepRap format.
 If configuring your own profile, please ensure "G-code flavour" is set to "RepRap Firmware".